Call OUH PhD Fund

 Please upload the following mandatory appendices in PDF format:

-• Short CV including publications list of a maximum of 2 pages in total for the applicant (PhD student) (including PubMed No for each publication or a reprint of the published work if not indexed in PubMed and publications submitted for publication)
+- Short CV including publication list of a maximum of 2 pages in total for the applicant (PhD student) (including PubMed No for each publication or a reprint of the published work if not indexed in PubMed and papers submitted for publication)

-• CV including publication list of a maximum of 2 pages for main supervisor and co-supervisors (2 pages in total for each supervisor).
-CV should include:
+- Short CV including publication list of a maximum of 2 pages in total for main supervisor and co-supervisors (2 pages in total for each supervisor).
+CV should include number of former and current PhD students.

-• Confirmation of research stay abroad from the foreign research institution.
+- Confirmation of research stay abroad from the foreign research institution or collaborator.

 The following appendices may be uploaded:

-• Authorisations, e.g. The National Committee on Health Research Ethics (Videnskabsetisk Komité), The Danish Data Protection Agency (Datatilsynet), Danish Medicines Agency (Lægemiddelstyrelsen) or other.
+- Authorisations, e.g. The National Committee on Health Research Ethics (Videnskabsetisk Komité), Danish Medicines Agency (Lægemiddelstyrelsen) or other.

 Please avoid abbreviations in the application apart from the most commonly used.